trimstray/nginx-admins-handbook/README.md

 This handbook is a collection of rules, helpers, notes and papers, best practices and recommendations collected and used by me (also in production environments but not only).
 Many of these refer to external resources.

-I've never found one guide that covers the most important things about NGINX, and around NGINX.
-Of course, we have [official documentation](https://nginx.org/en/docs/) - it's probably the best place for us.
+When I was studying architecture of the NGINX I discovered many resources about it, but I've never found one guide that covers the most important things about NGINX, and around NGINX.
+Of course, we have [official documentation](https://nginx.org/en/docs/) - it's definitely the best place for us.

 I think, however, there hasn't been a truly in-depth and reasonably simple cheatsheet which describe a variety of configurations and important cross-cutting topics for HTTP servers.
 That's why I created this repository to help us to configure high performing NGINX web and proxy servers that are fast, secure and stable.
 I still have a lot [to improve and to do](#todo-list).

 Throughout this handbook you will explore the many features of NGINX, and how to use them.
-This guide is fairly comprehensive, and touches a lot of the functions (e.g. security, performance) of NGINX.
+This guide is fairly comprehensive, and touches a lot of the functions (e.g. security, performance) of NGINX, but not only.

 If you do not have the time to read hundreds of articles this multipurpose handbook may be useful.
 I created it in the hope that it will be useful especially for System Administrators and WebOps.
 I hope you enjoy it.